 Yes, it does, but you may want to check with your insurance provider to better understand how coverages apply to damage or losses associated with hurricanes, and what the deductible is.
 Renters insurance covers certain perils, including damages caused by hail from hurricanes.
 Some Florida renters insurance policies make exclusions for other causes of loss, such as those relating to winds from a hurricane.
 Speaking with an agent is the best way to verify what your policy includes.

 Why do I need to get renters insurance in Florida?

-Many landlords require it as part of renting an apartment–they’ll even have provisions in the lease stating this.
-And even if they don’t, the average cost of a policy is a nominal monthly cost to ensure you are not financially compromised in the case of a devastating loss.
-Without renters insurance, you are risking not having any of your property protected.
+Many landlords require renters insurance as part of renting an apartment.
+If it is required, there will likely be provisions in the lease indicating the requirement.
+However, even if renters insurance is not required, the average cost of a policy is a nominal monthly cost to ensure you are not financially compromised in the case of a devastating loss.
+Without renters insurance, you are risking not having any of your property financially protected.
 You could end up paying much more in the event of a storm to replace your belongings or establish living arrangements after being temporarily displaced.
-Especially since Florida is prone to a lot of natural disasters, it’s important to obtain renters insurance for protection in the long run.
+Especially since Florida is prone to a lot of natural disasters, it is important for renters to consider renters insurance for long-term financial protection.